mrbungle64/ecovacs-deebot.js/README.md

 These models use XML for data transport and also different characteristics for commands and events than the current models.
 I also don't use my Slim 2, Deebot 901 and OZMO 930 anymore.

-**Support for these models will therefore be discontinued sooner or later**.
+**Support for these models will therefore be discontinued sooner or later**

 * Deebot Slim 2
 * Deebot N79 series